KetchuppOfficial/Hash_Table/README.md

 ![CRC_32](Not_Optimized/Hash_Research/CRC-32.png)

 **CRC_32** have shown the best result among previous hash functions.
-The maximum number of collisions is of the same order as the load factor.
+The maximal number of collisions is of the same order as the load factor.

 ## SHA-256